-The Self-Management Science Center (SMSC) at the UWM College of Nursing (CON) was established in 2007 as a National Institute of Nursing Research Exploratory (P20) Center.
+The Self-Management Science Center (SMSC) at the UWM School of Nursing (SON) was established in 2007 as a National Institute of Nursing Research Exploratory (P20) Center.
 The SMSC was supported by grants (P20NR010674; P20NR015539) to conduct pilot and feasibility studies in self-management.

 Karen D. Marek, PhD, MBA, RN, FAAN served as Director from 2007 to 2010 followed by Rachel F. Schiffman, PhD, RN, FAAN until 2019.
 As one of a small number of centers across the country funded by NINR, SMSC scientists participated in the larger scientific community with other Exploratory Center scientists and with scientists from Centers of Excellence (P30).